jonryser/strapi-exploration/README.md

 ## Thoughts

-All in all, this seems to be a very quick way to set up a GraphQl content service with a dashboard prebuilt for users to update content.
+All in all, this seems to be a very quick way to set up a GraphQl content service with a dashboard pre-built for users to update content.

 I haven't explored the performance for large data at all, but do believe this would be a great solution for small web projects.